timo-reymann/learnings/work/DevTools-Screenshots.md

 ---
-title: Taking screenshots from Chrome using board utils
+title: Web-Dev/Taking screenshots from Chrome using board utils
 ---
 Taking screenshots from Chrome using board utils
 ===